-Chris Soules On “Edge Of Tears” In 911 Call, Disappears From Instagram After Speaking Out In Media Statement
+Chris Soules On ‘Edge Of Tears’ In 911 Call, Disappears From Instagram After Speaking Out In Media Statement

 — Wellcome (@en_iyisi_burda) April 25, 2017

-The John Deere reportedly went into a ditch, flipped over, and killed Mosher, a lifelong Iowan, father, grandfather, and Vietnam veteran who’s now being remembered by friends and family as a “great guy who farmed a lot and loved to golf,” according to KWWL.
+The John Deere reportedly went into a ditch, flipped over, and killed Mosher, a lifelong Iowan, father, grandfather, and Vietnam veteran, who’s now being remembered by friends and family as a “great guy who farmed a lot and loved to golf,” according to KWWL.

 “When I heard the sirens and read the details, I was really hoping it was someone I didn’t know.
 Unfortunately, in a small community, everyone knows everyone.
 Kenny will be missed,” said one neighbor and friend, Margie Lau.